Web3DConsortium/X3D-Edit/X3dSourceFilePalette/release/modules/ext/server-cert-keystore-readme.txt

 3. Will also have to import the JDK's keystore as server-cert-keystore.jks does not yet contain these certs:

-keytool -importkeystore -v -srckeystore /Library/Java/JavaVirtualMachines/${jdk.version)/Contents/Home/lib/security/cacerts -destkeystore server-cert-keystore.jks
+keytool -importkeystore -v -srckeystore ${java.home)/lib/security/cacerts -storepass changeit -destkeystore server-cert-keystore.jks

 This import is so the regular NetBeans Platform can find it's own plugin updates